 This series will also help you learn and master the Pali Canon: to locate suttas, teachings and stories, and have an idea of how Suttas are transmitted and translated.
 Wherever feasible, comparative studies are made between the Pali, Sanskrit and Chinese (Āgama) versions of the suttas.
-Although a very basic knowledge of Buddhism (Five Precepts, etc) is helpful, no knowledge of these languages is required for this course.
+Although a very basic knowledge of Buddhism (five precepts, etc) is helpful, no knowledge of these languages is required for this course.
 This class is suitable for beginner and mid-range level.

 The Sutta Discovery (SD) series started with the NUS Buddhist Society weekly Sutta Study Group (SSG) classes in February 2002, and the Buddhist Fellowship SD series started in February 2003.
-These classes are still running today.
-This is a small record for an ongoing activity, especially Sutta study.
+These classes ran for some 10 years.